larshp/abapGitServer/README.md

 Works with 'git pull' from command line, so all objects can be exported to a different git server if needed, [guide](https://help.github.com/articles/importing-a-git-repository-using-the-command-line/)

+### Use with abapGit
+abapGit is your git client and the abapGitServer our server.
+We first have to setup the [ssl connection](https://docs.abapgit.org/guide-ssl-setup.html) with the root certificate of the sap system the abapGitServer is running on.

 ### External libraries

 Library   | Version | License